m0r4a/Cryptography/HILL/README.md

 ```
 #### Output: [186, 297, 389]

-## number_to_letter

-This function converts a numeric value into a character based on the AFIN encryption method.

-### Parameters:

-- `num` (*int*): The numeric value to be converted into a character.

-### Return Value:

-The function returns the character obtained from the numeric value.

-### Functionality:

-- **Character Lookup**: If the numeric value is within the range of alphabetic characters, it returns the corresponding character from the alphabet.
-- **Special Character Lookup**: If the numeric value is beyond the range of alphabetic characters but within the range of special characters, it returns the corresponding special character.
-- **Error Handling**: If the numeric value is out of range, it returns "Index out of range".

----

 ## Number to Letter

 This function transforms numbers into letters according to the AFIN encryption method.